MrYsLab/python_banyan/docs/example10.md

 python3 pub.py
 ```

-Looking at the console for bsub.py, we that the message was received from the MQTT
+Looking at the console for bsub.py, we see that the message was received from the MQTT
 network and received by the Banyan network.

 ```